Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 How to edit a Table of Contents in Word

-Editing a Table of Contents in Word is essential when you need to modify its content.
+Editing a Table of Contents in Word is essential when modifying its content.

-For example, let's say you have updated a report and included sub-headings formatted with Heading 2 styles.
-However, the Table of Contents has been inserted to only display headings formatted with Heading 1 styles.
-By editing the Table of Contents, you can change the Show levels option to include the Heading 2 headings.
+For example, let’s say you have updated a report and included sub-headings formatted with Heading 2 styles.
+However, the Table of Contents has been inserted to display only headings formatted with Heading 1 style.
+You can change the Show levels option by editing the Table of Contents to include the Heading 2 headings.

 Show- levels option has 2 in it with the mouse selecting the up arrow

-To edit a Table of Contents in Word, first, make sure you have the document open, and the Table of Contents displayed on the page.
+To edit a Table of Contents in Word, first, ensure you have the document open and the Table of Contents displayed on the page.

 1. Click anywhere within the Table of Contents to select it.